Branding Basics – What Makes A Great Brand?

-Once you understand your customer and define your brand, it’s time to create a strategy on how the brand is represented in market.
-Everything from its logo design, website, advertising and marketing activities should reflect the brands identity.
+Once you understand your customer and define your brand, it’s time to create a strategy on how the brand is represented in the market.
+Everything from its logo design, website, advertising and marketing activities should reflect the brand’s identity.

 4. Brand Name

-Focus on a name which is simple, short and smart.
+Focus on a name that is simple, short and smart.
 Consider how customers will use the name, for example, is it easy to say, easy to remember and emotionally evocative?

 5. Visual Identity